affanshahid/multer-storage-cloudinary/README.md

 });
 ```

+### Typescript

+This library is written is typescript and so provides all types necessary for use
+in a typescript project.

 ## Testing

 The Cloudinary API must be configured using the `CLOUDINARY_URL` environment variable in order to run the tests.